invrs/dot-store/README.md

 Custom operations do not modify the store.
 They allow you to leverage store eventing to run your own logic.

-After initializing the store, you may add a custom operation:
+After initializing the store, add a custom operation:

 ```js
 const store = new Store()
 store.op("fetch")
 ```

-Specify the custom event when you subscribe:
+Subscribe to the custom event:

 ```js
 store.on("afterFetch", "users", async function({ value }) {